aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

     .. note:: If multiple competing options are specified then the option later in the command line will supercede previous options.

+  - :option:`--distribution-strategy <distribution_type>`: Permit the compiler to attempt model-specific optimizations based upon type of model being compiled.
+(Default: ``generic``)

+    Valid values:

+    - ``NEMO``: Enable the compiler to perform optimizations applicable to models that use the `NeMo <https://github.com/NVIDIA/NeMo>` APIs to shard parameters, gradients, and optimizer states across data-parallel workers.

+  - :option:`--enable-saturate-infinity`: Convert +/- infinity values to MAX/MIN_FLOAT for certain computations that have a high risk of generating Not-a-Number (NaN) values.
+There is a potential performance impact during model execution when this conversion is enabled.

   - :option:`--enable-fast-context-switch`: Optimize for faster model switching rather than execution latency.
       This option will defer loading some weight constants until the start of model execution.
 This results in overall faster system performance when your application switches between models frequently on the same Neuron Core (or set of cores).